samizdatco/skia-canvas-binaries/docs/api/canvas.md

+---
+description: An emulation of the HTML <canvas> element
+---
 # Canvas

 The Canvas object is a stand-in for the HTML `<canvas>` element.
 It defines image dimensions and provides a[rendering context][context] to draw to it.
 Once you’re ready to save or display what you’ve drawn, the canvas can [save][saveAs] it to a file, or hand it off to you as a [data buffer][toBuffer] or [string][toDataURL_ext] to process manually.